marius-duvillard/marius-duvillard.github.io/_pages/about.md

 ---

 👨‍🎓 PhD in Applied Mathematics | 🎓 École Polytechnique

 💡 Currently working with CEA at Cadarache on cutting-edge research for nuclear fuel manufacturing.
+I'm part of the the X/Inria project-team [PLATON](https://team.inria.fr/platon/).

 ## 🔬 Field of Interest